M04ph3u2/Ragnar-TTRPG-Platform/README.md

 ## Overview

-This repository represents the **technology transition phase** of the Ragnar TTRPG Platform, documenting the architectural evolution from the legacy MERN stack to modern enterprise technologies.
-This branch captures the intermediate stage where **HeatPeak Studio** experimented with Spring Boot and Angular before the platform's final evolution to the JuggleHive .NET Core implementation.
+This repository represents the **technology transition phase** of the Ragnar TTRPG Platform, documenting the experimental architectural evolution during the active development of what was originally envisioned as a revolutionary digital TTRPG solution.
+This branch captures the intermediate stage where **HeatPeak Studio** explored enterprise technologies like Spring Boot and Angular, seeking to address the scalability and enterprise-readiness challenges identified in the initial MERN stack implementation.

+**Development Context**: This transition phase represents the technical exploration period when the original commercial platform vision was being refined and upgraded.
+The experimentation with Java/Spring Boot and Angular was part of the effort to create a more robust, enterprise-grade solution that could better serve the intended market of digital-enhanced tabletop gaming.
+While this direction showed promise, the project's scope and resource requirements eventually led to the decision to preserve the work as a comprehensive technical portfolio rather than pursue full commercial completion.

 ### Transition Context